theochem/BFit/README.md

 The features of this software are:

 * Gaussian Basis sets:
-    * Able to handle S-type and P-type Gaussian functions.
+    * Handle S-type and P-type Gaussian functions.
-    * Able to handle Atomic Densities or Molecular Densities.
+    * Handle Atomic Densities or Molecular Densities.
-    * Able to handle any dimensions.
+    * Handle any dimensions.

 * Fitting Measures:
     * Least-squares method,